anguyen8/sam/README.md

 Note that the code in this repository is licensed under MIT License, but, the pre-trained condition models used by the code have their own licenses.
 Please carefully check them before use.

 ## 4. Questions?
-If you have questions/suggestions, please feel free to [email](mailto:chiragagarwall12@gmail.com) or create github issues.
+If you have questions/suggestions, please feel free to email us or create github issues.